uraimo/UBloxGPS.swift/README.md

 You'll be able to retrieve you current location, elevation, speed, status data on the currently reachable satellites and more.

+The first time you'll use the receiver it will need a few minutes to find some satellites and provide a position, but after that a few seconds will be enough to obtain a valid position.

 ![NEO6M board](https://github.com/uraimo/UBloxGPS.swift/raw/master/gps.jpg)

 ## Supported Boards